wilden5/async-amigos-ecommerce/.github/pull_request_template.md

 - [ ] Code has been tested thoroughly
 - [ ] All existing tests pass successfully
 - [ ] New tests cover at least 20% of the code
+- [ ] All task requirements for the maximum score have been fulfilled

 ### Reviewers
 [Tag your group members and any other relevant individuals who should review this PR.
 E.g., @teammate1, @teammate2]